-1 You receive the same benefit for any vision care provider you use.
-Eligible charges are subject to Reasonable & Customary (R&C) rates for a covered service.
+1 Eligible charges are subject to reasonable & customary (R&C) rates for a covered service.
 You will be responsible for 100% of any other costs or charges, including eligible charges above R&C rates.
-See the section of the Vision Benefits chapter titled How The Plan Works for the definition of R&C rates.
+See the chapter titled How The Plan Works for the definition of R&C rates.
 Please review the remainder of this SPD for full details.